chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 =====================================================
 .. tag ctl_chef_server_install

-The ``install`` subcommand is used to install premium features of the Chef server: Chef management console, Chef Analytics, chef-client run reporting, high availability configurations, Chef push jobs, and Chef server replication.
+The ``install`` subcommand is used to install premium features of the Chef server: Chef management console and chef-client run reporting, high availability configurations, Chef push jobs, and Chef server replication.

 .. end_tag